 See how much you can save with home energy changes

-How Much Does it Cost to Charge an Electric Vehicle at Home?
+How Much Does Charging an Electric Vehicle at Home Cost?

-The battery size of available electric vehicles ranges from 21.3 kWh to 123 kWh, and the average cost of electricity per kWh goes from 12.57 cents to 42.45 cents, leaving a potential at-home charging price range of $2.68 to $52.21.
+The battery size of available electric vehicles ranges from 21.3 kWh to 123 kWh, and the average cost of electricity per kWh goes from 10.21 cents in North Dakota to 42.34 cents in Hawaii, leaving a potential at-home charging price range of $2.17 to $52.08.

 Monthly charging costs

-Conservative estimates indicate that EVs get about 3-4 miles per kWh.
+Conservative estimates indicate EVs get about 3-4 miles per kWh.

 Say you drive 13,476 miles annually, the average for US motorists, according to the 2024 survey by the Federal Highway Administration.
 That's 1,123 miles a month.